 Step 3: Payment explained.
 The agent sets expectations: "I'll just need your card details.
 You'll be prompted to enter them using your phone keypad."

 Step 4: Shuttle session created.
-Replicant's platform calls Shuttle's API with the payment amount, currency, and the merchant's gateway configuration.
+Your application calls Shuttle's API with the payment amount, currency, and the merchant's gateway configuration.
 Shuttle returns a session token and signals readiness.

 Step 5: Secure capture begins.
-The call enters the payment segment.
+At the point of payment, a secure PCI DSS Level 1 capture takes over the card collection (today, via Twilio Pay).
 Shuttle plays secure prompts: "Please enter your 16-digit card number followed by the hash key."
 The customer enters digits via their keypad.

 Step 7: Card processed.
 Shuttle tokenises the card and sends the authorisation request to the merchant's gateway.
 The response comes back within seconds.

 Step 8: Result returned.
-Shuttle sends the outcome to Replicant.
+Shuttle sends the outcome to your application.
 The AI agent confirms: "Your payment of $156.00 has been processed.
 Your confirmation number is TXN-5518.
 Is there anything else I can help with?"

 Multi-PSP Support

-Shuttle connects to 16+ payment gateways including Stripe, Adyen, Worldpay, Checkout.com, Braintree, Square, and others.
+Shuttle connects to 30+ payment gateways including Stripe, Adyen, Worldpay, Checkout.com, Braintree, Square, and others.
+Switching gateway is configuration, not re-integration.
 Each Replicant deployment can be configured with the appropriate gateway for that merchant.
+A few gateways (Braintree, for example) do not work for voice capture because they will not allow raw card data to be passed, but they do work for payment links.

 Routing capabilities include: